Amalgam (dentistry): U.S. amalgam disposal regulation

 In the United States, dental offices have typically disposed of amalgam waste down the drain.
 The wastewater is sent to the local sewage treatment plant, which is not designed to treat or recycle mercury or other heavy metals.
 The mercury contaminates the sludge processed at the treatment plant, and thereby can spread the mercury in surrounding communities, if the sludge is land-applied for disposal.
 Dental amalgam is the largest source of mercury received by U.S. treatment plants.

 The U.S. Environmental Protection Agency (EPA) promulgated an effluent guidelines regulation in 2017 which prohibits most dental practices from disposing dental amalgam waste down the drain.
 Most dental offices in the U.S. are required to use an amalgam separator in their drain system.
 The separator captures the waste material, which is then recycled.

 EU amalgam disposal regulation

 The European Commission has issued a Waste Directive that classifies amalgam waste as a hazardous waste.
 The waste should be separated from other waste by fitting amalgam separators in all dental practices.

 Avoidance in pregnant women

 Mercury can cross the placenta leading to stillbirths and birth defects.
 Although there is no evidence linking amalgam use and pregnancy damage, it is advisable to delay or avoid dealing with amalgam fillings in pregnant patients.

+In July 2018 the EU prohibited amalgam for dental treatment of children under 15 years and of pregnant or breastfeeding women unless use of amalgam is medically indicated.
+There is no hint for a toxicity for the embryo of pregnant women.
+In addition, there is no scientific reason for avoiding amalgam for breastfeeding women.
+As the milk teeth won't remain for long, the avoidance of amalgam for children is driving by environmental considerations.